 Where to order: The Patio on Lamont

-In temperate San Diego, porch weather is a year-round event.
+San Diego, porch weather is a year-round event.
 So at The Patio on Lamont, located a few blocks away from Fiesta Bay, eating and drinking is nearly always done al fresco.
 Brian Lee, assistant general manager and co-bar manager, says the bar operates by the very chill mantra: relax, enjoy and share.
 “We focus on funky cocktails that range from very approachable and easy-drinking to slightly more bold, spirit-forward and advanced,” he says.
 “Due to our warm climate, beach atmosphere and heavy tourism, the scene lately has been focused on refreshing, tropical cocktails using fresh and floral juices.”

 One of the funkier yet approachable drinks at The Patio is The Short Stack, a simple yet genius combo of whiskey, butterscotch liqueur, orange juice and bacon.
 “The Short Stack is a small, very drinkable cocktail designed to taste like breakfast for those who either need a quick appetizer before their pork belly benedict arrives or for those who just really love pancakes,” Lee says.
 “We replicate the taste of pancakes as much as possible, even going so far as to garnish the drink with a crisp bacon strip.”